-For the six month period ended June 30, 2017
+For the year ended December 31, 2017

-During the six month period ended June 30, 2017, the Company incurred a net operating loss of \$70,941 or \$0.00 per share (sixmonth period ended June 30, 2016 - loss of \$133,115 or \$0.00 per share).
-The smaller loss reflects the decline in activity in the Company over the comparative periods.
+During the year ended December 31, 2017, the Company incurred a net operating loss of \$122,729 or \$0.00 per share (year ended December 31, 2016 - loss of \$84,879 or \$0.00 per share).
+The smaller loss for the year ended December 31, 2016 includes a recovery of mineral property expenditures that did not occur in fiscal 2017.
+Smaller losses in both years compared to previously reported annual results reflects the decline in activity in the Company.
 Significant expenses for the period are as follows:

-- The Company expensed \$3,990 in consulting fees during the current period (2016 period \$283) relating to expenditures incurred in examining other potential projects. - The Company had incurred \$14,095 in exploration expenditures for the Northern Manitoba project (2016 period \$56,957).
-In both periods, the Northern Manitoba project was shut down; however, in the prior fiscal year, the Company had some additional consulting fees relating to the project management, as well as the final invoice for drill repairs. - The Company spent \$26,430 in office and administrative expenses (2016 \$38,113), \$8,212 in professional fees (2016 \$8,379) and \$18,214 in transfer agent and filing fees (2016 \$20,027).
+- The Company expensed \$3,990 in consulting fees during the current period (2016 period \$18,769) relating to expenditures incurred in examining other potential projects. - The Company had incurred \$21,294 in exploration expenditures for the Northern Manitoba project (2016 period recovery of \$67,615).
+In both periods, the Northern Manitoba project was shut down; however, in the prior fiscal year, the Company had some additional consulting fees relating to the project management, as well as the final invoice for drill repairs.
+These were offset by funds received from the Government of Manitoba's exploration program. - The Company spent \$48,497 in office and administrative expenses (2016 \$62,496), \$27,597 in professional fees (2016 \$35,082) and \$21,351 in transfer agent and filing fees (2016 \$22,105).
 In the current fiscal year, the Company's share of office and administrative costs has decreased and the group of companies in general incurred less general office costs.
-The Company has had comparable professional fees and transfer agent and filings fees in the 2017 and 2016 period ends. - In the prior year, the Company accrued \$10,000 (2017 \$nil) in management fees under the deferred share unit plan; under the deferred share unit plan, directors will earn compensation quarterly (\$5,000 initial value per quarter per director) at which time the number of deferred share units will be determined based on the Company's share price at the end of the quarter.
+The Company has had comparable filings fees in the 2017 and 2016 period ends, but saw a decrease in professional fees, which is a reflection of the smaller amount of activity in the Company. - In the prior year, the Company accrued \$15,000 (2017 \$nil) in management fees under the deferred share unit plan; under the deferred share unit plan, directors will earn compensation quarterly (\$5,000 initial value per quarter per director) at which time the number of deferred share units will be determined based on the Company's share price at the end of the quarter.
 Upon leaving the Board, directors, at their discretion, will receive shares for the deferred compensation.
-In the three months ended June 30, 2017, the Company no longer had any directors under this plan; one director received his quarterly allotment in the prior period end.
+In the year ended December 31, 2017, the Company no longer had any directors under this plan; one director received his quarterly allotment in the prior period end.